Why join us?

 As you manage and plan your career, both during and after your graduate program, you will have plenty of support.
 Our Associate Career Framework lets you know exactly what is expected of you as an associate at each stage of your development and is supported by an unmatched global program of training courses.

-Before joining your first rotation, you will attend a bespoke two-week induction program entire graduate cohort, designed to equip you with the skills and knowledge necessary to start your career as a graduate lawyer.
+Before joining your first rotation, we bring the graduate cohort across Melbourne and Sydney together to attend a bespoke two-week induction program, designed to equip you with the skills and knowledge necessary to start your career as a law graduate.

 Who we’re looking for

 There is no such thing as a typical White & Case graduate.
-We are proud to recruit people from all walks of life, from different backgrounds, and with widely varying personalities.
+We recruit people from all walks of life, from different nationalities and cultural backgrounds.

-Even so, there are a few special qualities we always look for.
+Even so, there are a few key qualities we always look for.

 Next, the way you think is crucial.
-You will enjoy the intellectual challenge of analysing how the law works and being creative, yet commercial, in how you interpret it.
-Your clients will come to depend on your lateral thinking, your focus on detail and your ability to resolve complex issues and structure international transactions.
+You’ll enjoy the intellectual challenge of analysing how the law works and being creative, yet commercial, in how you interpret it.
+Your clients will come to depend on your lateral thinking, your focus on detail and your ability to resolve complex issues or structure international transactions.

-If you are up for the challenge, then this is the place to be.
+If you’re up to the challenge, then this is the place to be.

-If you are thinking seriously about a career in law, it’s vital you join a firm that 'feels right.'
-That’s why we run vacation clerkships and in-house student events—so you can find out if White & Case is the right fit for you (and vice versa).
+If you're thinking seriously about a career in law, it's vital you join a firm that feels right and is a good fit for you.
+That's why we offer a virtual work experience program and vacation clerkships—so you can find out if White & Case is the right fit for you.

 A vacation clerkship is a great way to experience first-hand what life is like as a White & Case graduate.

-You will be welcomed into a practice (taking into account your preferences), where you will undertake meaningful tasks (including drafting contracts and memoranda, researching and interpreting legislation and case law, preparing client alerts, and engaging in document review and due diligence work).
-You will also have the opportunity to attend client meetings, work on pro bono matters, and broaden your understanding of the life cycle of the deals on which your team is working.
+You’ll be welcomed into our team, where you'll undertake a number of meaningful and challenging tasks.
+You’ll have the opportunity to attend client meetings, work on pro bono matters and broaden your understanding of the life cycle of the deals that your team is working on.

-You will also have plenty of opportunity to build your professional network.
-Throughout the clerkship, you will work closely with your Support Team, consisting of a Supervisor (a partner), a Mentor (an associate), and a Buddy (a junior associate or current graduate), who will provide you with assistance, advice, and both formal and informal feedback.
-Additionally, in-house seminars and events will allow you to better understand the kind of work we do and the service we offer to our clients.
+There will be opportunities to learn about our global Firm, our Australia and Asia-Pacific practice areas in more detail, and understand the graduate program we offer.
+Throughout the clerkship, you will work closely with your Supervisor (a partner), a Mentor (an associate), and a Buddy (a junior associate or current graduate), who will provide you with assistance, advice, and both formal and informal feedback.
+Additionally, in-house training and events will allow you to better understand the work we do and the service we offer to our clients.